w3c/adapt/explainers/well-known-destinations.md

 ## Well-known destinations: technical requirements

-We are investigating two technical approaches to supporting the above user needs.
-Both approaches have common elements.
-All approches that would solve these user needs must provide the following.
+Any approch that would solve these user needs must provide the following.

 * A way to denote the scope of any particular site (or sub-site).